Ensemble deep learning: A review: Ensemble Strategies:

 All the aforementioned methods provided an ensemble of networks by sharing the weights.
 There have been attempts to explore explicit ensembles in which models do not share the weights.
-Snapshot ensembling \cite{Huanga} develops an explicit ensemble without sharing the weights.
+Snapshot ensembling \cite{huang2017snapshot} develops an explicit ensemble without sharing the weights.
 The authors exploited good and bad local minima and let the stochastic gradient descent (SGD) converge $M$-times to local minima along the optimization path and take the snapshots only when the model reaches the minimum.
 These snapshots are then ensembled by averaging at multiple local minima for object recognition.
 The training time of the ensemble is the same as that of the single model.
 The ensemble out is taken as the average of the output of the snapshot outputs at multiple local minimas.
-Random vector functional link network \cite{pao1994learning} has also been explored for creating the explicit ensembles \cite{katuwal2019random} where different random initialization of the hidden layer weights in a hierarchy diversifies the ensemble predictions.
+Random vector functional link network \cite{pao1994learning,malik2022random} has also been explored for creating the explicit ensembles \cite{katuwal2019random} where different random initialization of the hidden layer weights in a hierarchy diversifies the ensemble predictions.

 Explicit/implicit produce ensembles out of a single network at the expense of base model diversity \cite{cao2020ensemble} as the lower level features across the models are likely to be the same.
 To alleviate this issue, branching based deep models \cite{han2017branchout} branch the network to induce more diversity.
-Motivated by different initializations of the neural networks leads to different local minima, the authors in \cite{xue2021deep} proposed deep ensemble model wherein ensemble of fully convolution neural network over multiloss module with coarse fine compensation module resulted in better segmentation of central serous chorioretinopathy lesion.
+Motivated by different initializations of the neural networks leads to different local minima, \citet{xue2021deep} proposed deep ensemble model wherein ensemble of fully convolution neural network over multiloss module with coarse fine compensation module resulted in better segmentation of central serous chorioretinopathy lesion.
 Multiple neural networks with different initializations, multiple loss functions resulted in better diversity in an ensemble.

-\subsection{\textbf{Homogeneous/Heterogeneous ensembles}}
+\subsection{\textbf{Homogeneous \& Heterogeneous ensembles}}

-Homogeneous/Heterogeneous involves training a group of base learners either from the same family or different families, respectively.
-Hence, each model of an ensemble must be as diverse as possible and each base model must be performing better than the random guess.
+Homogeneous ensemble (HOE) and heterogeneous ensemble (HEE) involve training a group of base learners either from the same family or different families, as shown in Fig.~\ref{Fig:hoe} and Fig.~\ref{Fig:hee}, respectively.
+Hence, each model of an ensemble must be as diverse as possible, and each base model must perform better than the random guess.
 The base learner can be a decision tree, neural network, or any other learning model.